OK, so you’ve been prepping for a while, now, maybe you even practiced some basic survival skills. By now, you probably think to yourself:

 Who hasn’t heard or read the advice that cigarettes and coffee are going to be some of the best bartering items when the U.S or even the entire world descends into anarchy?

-Coffee is going to be one of the few things (besides family, pets, comfort foods, and sex) that will make you forget for a little while just how bad things are.
+Coffee is going to be one of the few things (besides family, pets, and comfort foods) that will make you forget for a little while just how bad things are.

 Needles and Sewing Kits